 Congratulations, you have successfully learned two different ways to force WordPress plugin updates on your website.
-The first method is easier, but if you don’t have automatic updates setup on your website, I would recommend using the plugin.
-This will allow you not only to make WordPress update but also have it done automatically if you desire.
+The first method is easier, but if you don’t have automatic updates set up on your website, I would recommend using the plugin.
+This will allow you not only to make a WordPress update but also have it done automatically if you desire.

 Update WordPress Regularly

 Updates are an essential part of WordPress plugins working correctly and bringing the latest feature to you and your visitors.
 Plugins provide the functionality to your website and add new features on a regular basis.

 It is important to make sure your website is working the way it is intended.
 Not updating your website can cause compatibility issues and in some cases stop the website from working.

 If you choose to manually update plugins make a schedule and follow it.
 You should make sure to check for updates each week.
 Automatic updating can save you a lot of headaches and time.